Bartekus/live-polling/README.md

 ## History

+* 0.0.6 Added react-router / Added Audience, Board & Speaker components / Added router with routes to app-client / Refactored to stable release
-* 0.1.1 Added welcome method to the App to pass the title down to the client
+* 0.0.5 Added welcome method to the App to pass the title down to the client
-* 0.1.0 Added socket disconnect callback/adjusted app-server to reflect this along with App logic adjustment
+* 0.0.4 Added socket disconnect callback/adjusted app-server to reflect this along with App logic adjustment
 * 0.0.3 Modified the App to pass the connection state to the client and adjusted Header component to display it
 * 0.0.2 Added socket.io for server and client with connection logging callback /added header component with dynamic title
 * 0.0.1 Basic structure, dependencies and functionality implemented